- Even if you can see the WiFi icon on your Windows 10 taskbar, that doesn't guarantee Internet access.

 And if you want to feel completely safe, use the built-in VPN service that will hide your identity even from your ISP while browsing.

-Nowadays, the pandemy is forcing us to stay inside but you can still socialize with ease because you will find Instagram, WhatApp, and Facebook Messenger right on your sidebar.
+Nowadays, the pandemic is forcing us to stay inside but you can still socialize with ease because you will find Instagram, WhatsApp, and Facebook Messenger right on your sidebar.

-Don’t take our word for it, try Opera for free right now!
+Don’t take our word for it, and try out Opera to optimize your browsing services and connectivity with clever functionalities.

 2. Restart your Wi-Fi device